 Geographically, Transylvania is located in central Romania and it is surrounded by the Carpathian mountains, from where it receives its name: The Land beyond the forests.
 The interior of the region is flat and hilly, so the tourist will never get bored here: from the snowy peaks of the Carpathian mountains, going down through its thick forests to the hilly plateau, the natural landscape never ceases to amaze.

 There is plenty to do and see in Transylvania.
-From exploring the medieval towns, visiting the castles, going out of the beaten path in the countryside or deep in the Carpathian mountains, Transylvania has something to offer to every type of traveller.
+From exploring the medieval towns, visiting the castles, going out of the beaten path in the countryside or deep into the Carpathian mountains, Transylvania has something to offer to every type of traveller.

 Dracula.
-Probably the number one touristic attraction in Transylvania is a legend and a fictional character: Dracula.
-So if you come to Transylvania for Dracula legend, you don’t want to miss the place which is usually associated with the count: the Bran Castle.
+Probably the number one tourist attraction in Transylvania is a legend and a fictional character: Dracula.
+So if you come to Transylvania for the Dracula legend, you don’t want to miss the place which is usually associated with the count: the Bran Castle.
 So, there is no surprise if one of our most popular Transylvania tours is the Dracula tour.

 One place not to be missed is Cluj-Napoca, the largest city in Transylvania and the most cosmopolitan among the others.
 A university city, Cluj-Napoca is the home of more of around 80.000 students which are giving the city its youthful vibe and great nightlife possibilities.

 Wonderful and diverse architecture.
 Gothic, baroque, art-nouveau, secession, neoclassical or neo-Romanian or neo-Byzantine cathedrals and palaces, castles and fortress spread around Transylvanian cities and countryside are making this region a destination for tourists having interests in architectural splendour.
 The Black Church in Brasov is the largest gothic church east of Vienna.
 Taking about gothic, the Corvin Castle is another fine example of lay and military gothic architecture.
 The Main Square in Sibiu is the places where one can admire the baroque Brukenthal Palace, the former residence of the governor of Transylvania, nowadays a fine art museum.
 Another art museum, The Banffy Palace in Cluj-Napoca is one of the best examples of Transylvanian baroque.
 Its secession style palaces define Targu Mures: The Culture Palace and the Administrative Palaces.
+And if we talk about secession, then we must mention Oradea, a splendid city in western Transylvania, with the largest number of buildings and palaces built in this architectural style, renovated and enhanced in recent years.

 The orthodox Cathedral in Sibiu is a Byzantine-style church and a small copy of the more famous Hagia Sophia in Instanbul.
 Vis a vis of the orthodox cathedral lies the Faculty of Orthodox theology, a good example of Neo-Romanian architectural style.
+It’s no wonder that two Romanian cities were European cultural capitals.
+The first, Sibiu, was the cultural capital in 2007, the year Romania joined the European Union.
+The second one, Timisoara, which technically is not part of Transylvania, but is very close, not only geographically to Transylvania, is the European cultural capital in 2023.

 The large square in Sibiu: on the left the baroque Brukenthal Palace and on the right the Art-Nouveau town hall